Stuff90/Documentation/README.md

 # Documentation

-Documentation repo gather explicited rules to use during projects.
+Documentation repo gathering explicit rules to use during projects.